Geminiraptor: Classification

 Geminiraptor is considered a troodontid, a classification supported due to its large number of small teeth.
 The phylogenetic analysis conducted by its describers placed it in a clade with derived troodontids due to the oblong shape of its maxillary fenestra.
 Due to the large amount of missing data for the genus, its position within the family is not completely certain, and Geminiraptor may instead be a close relative of Sinovenator due to each of them having interdental bone walls, unlike all other known troodontids.

 Below is the proposed placement for Geminiraptor conducted by Senter et al. 2010:

 Paleoecology

 Geminiraptor was the first report of a troodontid in the Early Cretaceous of North America, proving their existence.
 It lived in the Lower Yellow Cat Member of the Cedar Mountain Formation about 139-134 million years ago.
 The environments were semiarid areas with floodplain prairies, riverine forests, and open woodlands.
 It has been also interpreted that there was a waterlogged bog-like environment.

 Paleofauna that lived alongside Geminiraptor in the lower bed, included other Theropods: Falcarius and Yurgovuchia.
-The sauropod Mierasaurus, the large iguanodontian Iguanacolossus and the turtle Naomichelys.
-There are also indeterminate Goniopholidids crocodiles and an unnamed velociraptorine known from the Lower Yellow Cat.
+The sauropod Mierasaurus, the large iguanodontian Iguanacolossus and the turtle Naomichelys are also found here.
+There are also indeterminate Goniopholidid crocodiles and an unnamed velociraptorine known from the Lower Yellow Cat.